lucasjinreal/yolov7_d2/readme.md

 ## Migration Warning!

 Since someone else created another YOLOv7 **after** us, We don't want make people messed up with 2 of them, **Also we don't want chasing the meaningless AP number as sort of stunts**.
-So We plan to move further development of YOLOv7 into new place -> [link](https://github.com/jinfagang/yolov8). **new famework will keep development forever!!** These unfinished PRs will merge then start migrate.
+So We plan to move further development of YOLOv7 into new place -> [YOLOvn link](https://github.com/jinfagang/yolovn). **new famework will keep development forever!!** These unfinished PRs will merge then start migrate.
 Thanks for everyone's contribution!
 Again, new framework is not only for re-implement SOTA models but also exploring new model design, **we are not only exploring detection, but also multi-tasking and new transformer arch design**.